wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 - Add our virtual Environment to [VSCode](https://code.visualstudio.com/).
 - Integrate *Pytest*, *Black* and *Flake8* with *VSCode* (dev dependencies installed in the fist part).
-- Write a simple library to measure a function execution time.
+- Write a sample library.
 - Build our project with *Poetry*.
 - Publish our project on *PyPI*.